-The following programs serve people who are in need of food:
+The following programs serve people who need food:

-Food Connection is a toll-free hotline that helps people in need of food find resources in their neighborhood.
-Multilingual staff members direct callers to local food assistance programs in Santa Clara and San Mateo Counties.
-People in need of food can call 1-800-984-3663 for more information.
+Food Connection helps people in need of food find resources in their neighborhood.
+Multilingual staff members provide referrals and application assistance to local food assistance programs in Santa Clara and San Mateo Counties.

-Our Partner Agencies program provides food to more than 300 non-profit agencies (PDF) in Santa Clara and San Mateo Counties.
-Our partner agencies serve a culturally diverse range of populations and include soup kitchens; pantries; rehabilitation centers; shelters for individuals, families, and victims of domestic violence; schools; senior centers; and more.
+Our Partner Agencies program provides food to over 320 non-profit agencies (PDF) in Santa Clara and San Mateo Counties.
+Our partner agencies serve a culturally diverse range of populations and include soup kitchens; pantries; rehabilitation centers; shelters for individuals, families, and victims of domestic violence; schools; senior centers; youth programs; and more.

-The beauty of this program is that because the Food Bank provides food to these agencies, our partners can focus their time and resources on their areas of expertise.
+The Food Bank provides food to these agencies, and our partners can focus their time and resources on their areas of expertise.
 To strengthen the community and develop a safety net of food services, we also provide our partners with cold storage units, shelving, and other resources that allow them to serve more food to more people in their neighborhoods.

-Family Harvest provides supplemental, nutritious food every month to low-income families with minor dependents.
+Family Harvest provides supplemental, nutritious food every month to low-income families with dependents under age 26.
 Volunteers help distribute food.

-Operation Brown Bag, a program for seniors and run by seniors, provides low-income seniors (age 60 and above) and disabled individuals (age 55 and above) a weekly bag of groceries.
+Brown Bag, a program for seniors and run by seniors, provides low-income seniors (age 60 and above) and disabled individuals (age 55 and above) with healthy groceries twice a month.
 In addition, volunteers also deliver food to homebound Brown Bag members.

 Produce Mobile delivers fresh fruits and vegetables to low-income individuals each month to improve health and nutrition in underserved communities.

-Food Stamp Outreach conducted alongside the Santa Clara and San Mateo County Social Services Agencies assists applicants to the Food Stamp program.
+CalFresh Outreach conducted alongside the Santa Clara and San Mateo County Social Services Agencies assists applicants to the CalFresh program.
 Applications are taken by Food Connection staff by phone and in the community.
 The program provides an EBT card (which works like a debit card) so low-income households can purchase food at grocery stores and farmers' markets.